ypolosov/ephemeral-test-environment/hello-world-app/README.md

 # Go Hello World Web Application - Print a beautiful ASCII octopus

-This is a basic web application written in Go that displays an ASCII octopus when accessed calling the exposed HTTP listener.
+This folder contains a basic web application in Go that displays an ASCII octopus when accessed by calling the exposed HTTP listener.

 ## Prerequisites